OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 ---
-title: Working with Tenant-specific Variables
+title: Working with tenant-specific variables
 description: Use variable templates as part of a multi-tenant deployment design.
 position: 3
 ---